jappeace/jappeaceApplication/content/mtl.md

 at this call site.
 GHC reasons backwards from the pattern match up to the `case moreMonad of` definition to figure out the type.
-The way I describe this backwards reasoning in my head is:
+In my head I describe this backwards reasoning process as:
 "pretending you have a `Maybe` which makes it becomes true".
 So `fiveTroughMaybe `results in 5 because `return` is implemented as `Just` on the `Maybe` type's Monad instance.